idrees535/ILP-V3/README.md

 pip install -r requirements_td.txt
 ```

-5. Ensure you have the `solc`, `ganache`, and `nvm` installed and upto date
+5. Ensure you have the `solc`, `hardhat`, and `nvm` installed and upto date

-6. Open a new terminal and start ganache cli in this, please ensure that latest version of ganache is installed in your systems
+6. Open a new terminal and start hardhat in this, please ensure that latest version of ganache is installed in your systems
 ```bash
 npx hardhat node --port 8545
 ```